Switch to ADA Accessible Theme

 Contrary to popular belief, California courts do not always favor the mother in custody cases.
 Judges are recognizing more and more that fathers are an essential part of children’s lives, and many decisions are made in favor of joint legal custody.
 According to California child custody laws, this form of custody requires “both parents [to] share the rights and responsibilities for making important decisions about the children.”

 If the mother fails to uphold the court’s custody decision or does not provide adequate care for the child, she could lose her custody rights.
-If you are facing a custody battle or are worried you might lose custody of your children, please get in touch with our team of knowledgeable child custody lawyers right away for a free consultation at 408-214-6366.
+If you are facing a custody battle or are worried you might lose custody of your children, please get in touch with our team of knowledgeable child custody lawyers right away for a consultation at 408-214-6366.

 1. Abuse